MusikPolice/funopoly2/docs/TechnicalAnalysis.md

 - Bank must have 4 houses available to buy hotel from player
 - Creates interesting strategic scarcity
 - Correctly implemented in `Bank.buyHotelFromPlayer()`

-### 7.2 Incomplete Implementations

-**Player-to-Player Bankruptcy**
-- `Player.declareBankruptcy(player: Player)` exists but doesn't transfer assets
-- Only prints bankruptcy message
-- Full implementation requires:
-  - Transfer all cash
-  - Transfer all properties (mortgaged and unmortgaged)
-  - Receiving player pays 10% fee on mortgages
-  - Get Out of Jail Free cards return to decks

-**Mortgaged Property Management**
-- Players can mortgage but not unmortgage
-- No fee calculation for assuming mortgages in bankruptcy
-- Missing strategic depth

 ---